-10. Winners will be presented with their awards during the BFF Awards Ceremony, which will take place at the festival on October 1st 2020.
+10. Winners will be presented with their awards during the BFF Awards Ceremony, which will take place at the festival in October.
 There will be no prior notification of winners.

-11.)
-If you are entering work that contains music into any category at Bolton Film Festival and you are represented by PRS / MCPS or any other similar royalties / licencing organisations then you must notify us.
-By entering your short film to Bolton Film Festival you (or the artists who own the music and/or their representatives (such as PRS/MCPS) are waiving your/their rights to claim royalties on the music from any monies generated by Bolton Film Festival
+11. If you are entering work that contains music into any category at Bolton Film Festival it must have clearance.
+If the music is represented by PRS / MCPS or any other similar royalties / licencing organisations then you must notify us.
+By entering your short film to Bolton Film Festival you (or the artists who own the music and/or their representatives (such as PRS/MCPS) are waiving your/their rights to claim royalties on the music from any monies generated by Bolton Film Festival.

 13. No correspondence will be entered into with film-makers trying to enter the festival by bypassing the FilmFreeway entry fee.
 The judges decision is final and anyone attempting to bypass normal entry procedures will be disqualified.

 14. The final deadline for entries shall be Midnight GMT 18th June 2024.

 Terms and Conditions